AlexOneUp/VERA_CTP/README.md

 ## CONTRIBUTION AND FEEDBACK

-If you would like to contribute or have any feedback for this project please feel free to contact one of the three members of the group.
+If you would like to contribute or have any feedback for this project please feel free to contact any one of the contributors.

 ## CODE LICENSE